What Are the 12 Days of Christmas, and What Do They Mean?

 12 days of Christmas meaning

 So what does the song itself mean?

-“The first known version of it was in a 1780 children’s book called Mirth Without Mischief,” explains Ed Daly, author of The Christmas Book: The Ultimate Guide to Your Favorite Holiday, released in October 2021.
-“It was kind of like a more innocent ‘truth or dare.'”
+“The first known version of it was in a 1780 children’s book called Mirth Without Mischief,” explains Ed Daly, author of The Christmas Book: The Ultimate Guide to Your Favorite Holiday.
+(Check out these other great Christmas books as well!)
+As Daly describes, “It was kind of like a more innocent ‘truth or dare.'”
 Basically, kids would challenge each other to recite the words from memory, adding on a new line every time (as the song does today).
-If you messed up, you’d have to do a favor for whoever challenged you to the game, perhaps, or give them a kiss or some candy.
-It was still Christmas-themed, though.
+If you messed up, you’d have to do a favor for whomever challenged you to the game, perhaps, or give them a kiss or some candy.
+It was still Christmas themed, though.
 “People would sing it at Twelfth Night [the eve of the Epiphany],” Daly says.
 Sounds like a fun Christmas activity!

 And we’re likely misinterpreting one of the current lyrics as well.
-It’s not definitive, but seems likely in the context of the song, that the “five golden rings” are not referring to gold jewelry but instead to the markings on a ring-necked pheasant.
-That seems to make more sense (relatively speaking) since all the other gifts on the first seven days are birds.
+It’s not definitive, but it seems likely in the context of the song that the “five golden rings” are not referring to gold jewelry but instead to the markings on a ring-necked pheasant.
+That seems to make more sense (relatively speaking), since all the other gifts on the first seven days are birds.
 (So is that one pheasant or five pheasants?)